-The Bank and its subsidiaries operate under the master brand name RBC.
+ROYAL BANK OF CANADA (RY on TSX and NYSE) and its subsidiaries operate under the master brand name RBC.
 We are Canada's largest bank as measured by assets and market capitalization, and among the largest banks in the world, based on market capitalization.
 We are one of North America's leading diversified financial services companies, and provide personal and commercial banking, wealth management services, insurance, corporate and investment banking and transaction processing services on a global basis.
-We employ approximately 79,000 full- and part-time employees who serve more than 18 million personal, business, public sector and institutional clients through offices in Canada, the U.S. and 50 other countries.
+We employ approximately 79,000 full- and part-time employees who serve close to 18 million personal, business, public sector and institutional clients through offices in Canada, the U.S. and 50 other countries.
+For more information, please visit rbc.com.